GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 ### How to install

 #### GIS (Windows):
-1. Download the OSGeo4W Installer from <a href="http://download.osgeo.org/osgeo4w/v2/osgeo4w-setup.exe">here</a> (official link to the current network-installer)
+1. Download the OSGeo4W Installer from <a href="https://trac.osgeo.org/osgeo4w/">here</a> (right-click on "OSGeo4W network installer" -> "Save linked content as...")
 2. Run the installer
 3. Select Advanced Install, click through the steps and keep the default values
 4. Stop at "Choose packages": select the following packages for installation.
 Click on "Skip" in the column "New" to select a package for installation.
 If a package is selected for installation, the version number will be shown in the column "New".
 You can search for their names in the searchbar.